Zed-devp/OFDClean/README.md

 $ python main.py
 ```

+Sense assignment result can be found at `/OFDClean/tree/master/Python/output`.<br>
-Sense assignment result of Sample data is shown as follows:
+For example, sense assignment result of Sample data is shown as follows:

 | equivalence class (tuple id)       | sense     |
 | ------------- |-------------|